DW3473/diallowallace.com/src/content/tabs/home.md

 To counter the academic and motivational challenges driving a 60% attrition rate among first-year engineering students, the Engineering and Science Academy (TESA) equips learners with the knowledge, skills, and abilities to thrive in college.
 Through 10-week for-credit courses, students tackle real-world design challenges and earn industry-recognized certifications in MATLAB, Satellite Toolkit (STK), and the Project Management Institute’s CAPM—tools used by aerospace professionals.
 TESA’s hands-on learning and mentorship model fosters resilience and readiness for success in STEM majors.

-Contact Diallo to sign up for a course <a href="mailto:diallo@tesa4space.orrg" style="color:white; text-decoration:none;">
+Contact Diallo to sign up for a course: <a href="mailto:diallo@tesa4space.orrg" style="color:white; text-decoration:none;">
   diallo@tesa4space.org
 </a>